vvihorev/quna/README.md

 ## TODO:

 - make interface asynchronous
-- add better response matching algorithm
+- add better response matching algorithm (use assignment name and all response text to match)
+- ability to connect to a running browser session

 ### ChatModerator bot